Teichlab/basecloud/README.md

 ### Communicating with the farm and your computer

 You can quite easily move stuff between the cloud and the farm or your computer as desired.
-You can SSH into the farm from your machine by typing out the full farm address:
+You can SSH into the farm from your machine:

-	ssh <user-id>@farm3-login.internal.sanger.ac.uk
+	ssh <user-id>@farm5-login

 It's recommended to use `rsync` for moving files between the different systems as it automatically assesses file integrity via MD5 sums.
 The `-P` flag displays progress, and you can add an `r` to it if you need to copy a whole folder.
 Example syntax for farm-cloud communication while on the cloud, and cloud-computer communication while on your computer (also works if you reverse the components) would be:

-	rsync -P <user-id>@farm3-login.internal.sanger.ac.uk:<path-on-farm> <path-on-cloud>
+	rsync -P <user-id>@farm5-login:<path-on-farm> <path-on-cloud>
 	rsync -P ubuntu@<floating-ip>:<path-on-cloud> <path-on-computer>

 ### Communicating with Google Drive